-However, lawyers, like regular folk, should not neglect hiring a lawyer themselves for the purposes of estate planning, as well as their own legal practice’s succession (particularly if they are a solo practitioner, or equity partner).
+For many lawyers, just like everyone else, estate and succession planning often takes a backseat to the more pressing needs of the present.
+However, lawyers should not neglect hiring a lawyer themselves for the purposes of estate planning, as well as their own legal practice’s succession (particularly if they are a solo practitioner or equity partner).

-While yes, technically anyone can write their own will, most estate planning attorneys advise against practitioners without extensive estate planning experience doing so.
+While yes, technically, anyone can write their own will, most estate planning attorneys advise against practitioners without extensive estate planning experience doing so.
 The big risk, of course, involves the will being probated, which can lead to unnecessary expense, confusion, and drama, for your family and intended heirs.

 Because state laws governing wills can often include rather nit-picky provisions, particularly when it comes to establishing trusts and ensuring valid execution, lawyers who do not specialize in estate planning would be wise to seek out another who does.
 If you insist on doing it yourself, at least check out this blog post with some tips

 or get hit by a bus.
 After all, you don’t want your clients to suffer, and you certainly don’t want your family to have to try to sort out your law practice.
 If you have a succession plan in place, you may be able to afford your family some income from your work after you pass.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.